Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 <MessageThread {...userProps} {...messagesProps}>
 ```

-This method makes userProps and messagesProps more reusable, but if we follow this pattern, it will become normal that 2 or more selectors for each components.
-This requires devs to find all these matched selectors for just one component, which is not an excellent dev experience.
+This method makes userProps and messagesProps more reusable, but if this pattern is followed, it will become normal that 2 or more selectors are required for each components.
+That requires devs to find all these matched selectors for just one component, which is not an excellent dev experience.

 Instead of doing this, we need to design a selector for MessageThread, which returns both userInfo and messages:

+Do:
 ```typescript
 const messageThreadProps = messageThreadSelector(state);